 Here, the Church leaves no wiggle room as to what takes priority – unborn life and the family.
 That is, a child’s life takes precedence over a woman’s choice to be pregnant or not.

 Father William Smith once alluded that when it comes to religion, politics is like a football game.
 The Catholic team wants to advance the football to make a touchdown and eventually win the game – save more souls.
 So, the question one must ask is which party platform will allow the faith to gain yards and which platform consistently calls penalties in which the Catholic team loses yardage.
-In politics, there is likely never going to get a perfect candidate, but instead of being nitpicky about a candidate’s personality or demeanor one rather has to look at the party platform and ask – does it allow you to incrementally gain yards in your cause to save souls and live the faith or does it move you back in frustration.
+In politics, there is likely never going to be a perfect candidate, but instead of being nitpicky about a candidate’s personality or demeanor one rather has to look at the party platform and ask – does it allow you to incrementally gain yards in your cause to save souls and live the faith or does it move you back in frustration.

 Recall a crucial election that occurred on good Friday.
 The crowd was given a chance to vote for Barabbas or vote for Jesus Christ.
 Barabbas was a murder while Jesus was the savior of mankind.
 Sadly, the crowd, being heavily manipulated by emotion, voted for a murderer – one who promoted and carried out death.
 Let us not repeat history.

-The more psychologists study the nature of the female, we see that a woman’s entire body and psyche is inward pointing to provide nurture and comfort for a child who is unable to do so on his own.
+The more psychologists study the nature of the female, we see that a woman’s entire body and psyche is inward pointing to provide life, nurture, and comfort for a child who is unable to do so on his own.
 The demonic has inverted the feminine nature by cleverly tricking her to believe she will gain power by gutting her natural essence of life provider and comforter to now rejoice using her body as a kill zone.
-Of course, this kill zone is hidden by using carefully crafted emotional phrases such as “reproductive rights” or “pro-choice” much the same way the tempter tricked Adam and Eve back in the garden through shrewd words.
+Of course, this kill zone is hidden by using carefully crafted emotional phrases such as “reproductive rights” or “pro-choice” much the same way the tempter tricked Eve back in the garden through shrewd words.
 However, the dark result remains the same.
 St. Paul announced that our bodies are a temple for the Holy Spirit (see 1Cor.
 6:19).
 How sad it is today that women have been duped to use their body as an altar for demons.

 In spiritual warfare, one can expect demons to reverse God’s creation to its grisly opposite.
 If a child’s own mother can legally kill him all the while receiving praise from politicians who support this, then the demonic has infiltrated the family and gained traction into flipping creation upside down.
 However, you can vote this coming election to reverse this and eventually join the winning team.
-As Mary told the children at Fatima, her immaculate heart prevails in victory.
+As Mary told the children at Fatima, her immaculate heart will triumph in victory.